lightoj-dev/problem-tutorials/1013/en.md

 For example :
 From the __String__ `fwetUSSARrweUSASRadasdasd`, we can take __any__ of the __Substrings__ `USSAR` __or__ `USASR` which _both of them_ can produce the __Subsequences__ `USA` and `USSR`.
 Remember that __both__ the __Substrings__ and __Subsequences__ must maintain __order of characters__ of its original __String__.
 The only __difference__ between __Substrings__ and __Subsequences__ is that __Substrings__ must contain __consecutive characters__ too while __Subsequences__ has __NO__ such bound.

-Now if we just think of __shortest Strings__ for this particular test case, those would be only these 3 :
+Now if we just think of __shortest unique Strings__ for this particular test case, those would be only these 3 :
 ```
 USSRA
 USSAR